-• Focus on ELA strategies across the curriculum.
-Teachers and students will collaborate develop and reflect upon improvements ELA strategies development and use.

-- Build comprehension in students, with a focus on improving students' abilities in critical thinking, including, but not limited to, skills inherent in reference and research - Improve students' content area acquisition through improving subject-area vocabulary

-• Implement rigorous coursework throughout the curriculum to challenge all students.
+- Focus on ELA strategies across the curriculum.
+Teachers and students will collaborate develop and reflect upon improvements ELA strategies development and use. - Build comprehension in students, with a focus on improving students' abilities in critical thinking, including, but not limited to, skills inherent in reference and research - Improve students' content area acquisition through improving subject-area vocabulary - Implement rigorous coursework throughout the curriculum to challenge all students.

-The Literacy Leadership Team has created two major areas on impact to address the 2014-2015 school year:
+The Literacy Leadership Team has created three major areas on impact to address the 2016-2017 school year:

-- 1. Effective use of the FSA ELA writing rubric across all curriculum areas.. - 2.
-Effective implementation of close reading strategies across all curriculum content areas.
+- 1. Effective use standards based assessments in all classes. - 2.
+Effective implementation of engagement strategies in all classes.

-Public and Collaborative Teaching
+D. Public and Collaborative Teaching